AdiKaAccount/AdiKaAccount/README.md

 - 👋 Hi, I’m Aditya or @AdiKaAccount
-- 👀 I’m here so that I can learn more about coding and stuff
+- 👀 I’m here so that I can showcase some of my work
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently analysing data
-- 📫 You can email me if you want to connect with me
+- 📫 You can connect with me via email
 - 😄 Pronouns: he/him
 - ⚡ About me: I love watching F1 and play video games